Skip to content

 Indonesia is home to the world’s third-largest rainforest, as well as more than 50 million Indigenous people, many of whom live in and protect the forest.
 For the groundbreaking philanthropy Thousand Currents, supporting these communities holds a key to both sustainable economic growth and building climate resilience.

-In Indonesia, Thousand Currents has partnered with Aliansi Masyarakat Adat Nusantara (AMAN), one of the world’s largest alliances of Indigenous people.
-AMAN works to defend the rights of Indigenous communities through policy advocacy, land mapping as a way to delineate ancestral domains, and work with members like the coffee farmers of Catur Paramitha in the highlands of Kintamani, Bali.
-There, farmers grow coffee beans using traditional sustainable farming practices – all organic and fed with harvested rainwater.
+In Indonesia, Thousand Currents partnered with Aliansi Masyarakat Adat Nusantara (AMAN), one of the world’s largest alliances of Indigenous people.
+AMAN works to defend the rights of Indigenous communities through policy advocacy, land mapping as a way to delineate ancestral domains, and working with members like the coffee farmers of Catur Paramitha in the highlands of Kintamani, Bali.
+There, farmers grow coffee beans using traditional sustainable farming practices—all organic and fed with harvested rainwater.
 AMAN supports the community through Gerai Nusantara, an Indigenous-led marketplace for Indigenous goods, like coffee and artisanal crafts, among other programs.

 Waverley Street spoke with Solomé Lemma, President and CEO of Thousand Currents, to learn more about its work in Indonesia and worldwide.